nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Days 163 & 164:

+**Today's Progress**: A little more work on the website and got VS Code and Node set up on my local machine.
+Tested by creating a basic app.

+**Thoughts:**: I don't like change, but with C9 now changing to AWS C9, I really don't have a choice.
+I'll get used to it.

 ### Days 161 & 162:

 **Today's Progress**: Worked on a website and continued with my course.